 How much life insurance can an RLP provide?

-You dependants can receive up to 25 times your combined income from salary and dividends as a cash lump sum if you die.
+If you die, your dependants can receive up to 25 times your combined income from salary and dividends as a cash lump sum.

 Someone earning over £300 per day could secure £1,000,000.
-When you consider that your dependents will need the mortgage paid off and a regular income it is easy to see why you may need to insure yourself for more than £1,000,000.
+Considering that your dependents will need the mortgage paid off and a regular income, it is easy to see why you may need to insure yourself for more than £1,000,000.

-Here are ten key facts about RLPs to help you choose the right protection:
+Here are nine key facts about RLPs to help you choose the proper protection:

-1. RLPs are a death-in-service benefit payable to a contractor’s beneficiaries
+1. RLPs are death-in-service benefits payable to a contractor's beneficiaries

-RLPs are effectively the same as the death-in-service benefit that most contractors would receive when they were employed.
-The policy will pay out a cash lump sum to the contractor’s beneficiaries in the event of their death for as long as the premiums are paid and the policy is in force.
+RLPs are the same as the death-in-service benefit most contractors would receive when employed.
+The policy will pay out a cash lump sum to the contractor's beneficiaries in the event of their death for as long as the premiums are paid and the policy is in force.

 2. RLPs are taken out by a contractor's company, not the contractor

-Unlike personal life insurance, an RLP is taken out by the contractor’s limited company and not the contractor personally.
-The premiums are paid by the company and the cash lump sum benefit is paid to the contractor’s family.
+Unlike personal life insurance, an RLP is taken out by the contractor's limited company and not the contractor personally.
+The company pays the premiums; the cash lump sum benefit is paid to the contractor's family.

 3. Premiums are corporation tax deductible